furycd001/8bit/README.md

 ## Notes

 - The script uses Floyd-Steinberg dithering for remapping the images.
-- If no images are found in the current directory, the script will skip the remapping process.
+- If no images are found in the current directory, the script will simply create an empty `output_images` folder.
-- The script is by no means perfect, but it does what it is meant to do.